Overnight Sensation

 Overnight Sensation is the thirteenth studio album by British rock band Motörhead.
 It was released on 15 October 1996 via Steamhammer, their second on the label.
+It is their first album to feature a trio line-up since Another Perfect Day (1983).
+It would also mark the band's last lineup change and longest remaining one prior their dissolution in 2015.

 Recording

 The album was Motörhead's third album with producer Howard Benson.
 Following the departure of Würzel (Michael Burston) in 1995, the band returned to the same three-man "classic Motörhead line up"; bass guitar/vocals, lead guitar, and drums.
 In a rare outside songwriter credit, Swedish Erotica guitarist Magnus Axx contributed to writing the song "Civil War".
 This album was also the first since Ace of Spades (1980) to have a picture of the band on the cover.
 Despite being only a three-piece band, the band had a heavier style on this work than on its previous album, Sacrifice.
-Vocalist and bassist Lemmy Kilmister recalls that, amidst the touring, the record took about four weeks to write new songs and four weeks to record in the studio.
+Vocalist and bassist Lemmy Kilmister recalls that, amidst the touring, the record took about four weeks to write new songs and two months to record in the studio.
 Lemmy talked about the return to being a three piece:

 Release

 In Joel McIver's 2011 book Overkill: The Untold Story of Motörhead, drummer Mikkey Dee is quoted saying that the songwriting was affected by guitarist Würzel's departure:

 The album is notable for featuring a picture of Lemmy without his trademark mutton chops.
 He regrew them in 2001 and would retain them until his death.

-When Lemmy appraised the album in the 2004 Motörhead documentary The Guts and the Glory, Lemmy stated:
+Lemmy appraised the album in the 2004 Motörhead documentary The Guts and the Glory, stating: